-If you’ve been thinking about buying a home, you know that a down payment is required to get a mortgage.
-But you might be less sure about how much down payment for a house you really need.
+If you’ve been thinking about buying a home, you know you need a down payment to get a mortgage.
+What’s more difficult to figure out is how much down payment for a house you really need.

-Before you buy a house, it’s important to understand how down payments work and how much you’ll need to pay:
+Answering that question depends on many variables.
+So, before you buy a house, it’s important to understand how down payments work and how much you’ll need:

 - What Is a Down Payment?

 - Minimum Down Payment Requirements for Conventional Loans